Family Favorite Shrimp and Macaroni Salad (Video)

 - Thaw shrimp overnight in refrigerator, keeping it in the bag so you can catch the “juice” when you open it.
 (In a pinch you can also thaw it inside the bag in a bowl of barely warm water.)

 - Put liquid drained from shrimp in small saucepan and simmer until reduced by at least half.
-(This will concentrate the shrimp flavor and evaporate the water.)
+(This will concentrate the shrimp flavor and evaporate the water.
+Watch carefully, this doesn't take long!)

-- Cook macaroni in large pot of salted, boiling water for about 9-10 minutes, or until soft but still slightly chewy.
+- Cook macaroni in large pot of salted, boiling water according to package directions, or until soft but still slightly chewy.
 Be careful not to overcook.

 - Drain macaroni and cool, but don’t rinse.